How to Start a Food Business From Home in New York

 We will discuss all of these below.

-There are specific foods that you can make – and cannot make – in your own home to sell.
+There are specific food products that you can make – and cannot make – in your own home to sell.
 For example, you can make baked goods that don’t require refrigeration.
 Examples are bread, rolls, and cookies.
 You can also make fruit preserves and certain snacks like popcorn.

 Generally, food manufacturers and sellers must have a license to operate in New York.
 But you can request an exemption from the New York Department of Agriculture and Markets.
 Your kitchen will be subject to inspection, and your water (if on a private system) must be tested for potability.

 There are restrictions on what you can do with a license exemption.
 And as always, more rules may apply in your local city or town.
-A New York business lawyer can discuss which permits, licenses, and exemptions you will need.
+A New York business lawyer can discuss which permits, licenses, and exemptions you will need to start a food business from home.

 Food Safety Requirements for Your Home Business